-Marketing communications looks at reaching potential customers in a highly targeted fashion with a goal of increasing the relevancy of each marketing message.
-Switching from a mass media, blanket coverage, marketing approach to one of a highly specialized and personalized interaction, a company can increase their ROI, reach a specific subset of a marketplace and stand-out from the barrage of annoying mass marketing.
+Marketing communications looks at reaching potential customers in a highly targeted fashion with the goal of increasing the relevancy of each marketing message.
+Switching from a mass media, blanket coverage, marketing approach to one of a highly specialized and personalized interaction, a company can increase their ROI, reach a specific subset of a marketplace and stand out from the barrage of annoying mass marketing.

-The opportunities to connect with new customers and generate sales with targeted marketing messages is vast.
-Yet many marketing communication initiatives not only fall far short of achieving the expected results for acquiring new customers, but also fail to meet the company’s desired online profitability goals.
+The opportunities to connect with new customers and generate sales with targeted marketing messages are vast.
+Yet many marketing communication initiatives not only fall far short of achieving the expected results for acquiring new customers but also fail to meet the company’s desired online profitability goals.
 For a large company, even a 1% improvement in the effectiveness of their marketing communications strategy can potentially result in sales increases of $100,000, or more.
-For smaller or medium sized companies, a 1% improvement can result in 10’s of $1,000’s of revenue.
+For smaller or medium-sized companies, a 1% improvement can result in 10’s of $1,000’s of revenue.
 Oftentimes, incremental changes to communications are low cost, both in terms of monetary investment and employee resources, yet these strategic changes can generate a significant Return on Investment.

 Three easy to implement suggestions include:

 A comprehensive assessment of the company’s online footprint will determine if a consistent marketing message is being presented across all web platforms and social media sites.
 This review will help you understand how and where your marketing messages have visibility.
-Evaluating quantitative data such as web traffic reports will help determine if the company’s marketing messages are attracting targeted web site visitors and returning the desired results.
-Periodic review of this data after a series of marketing messages will determine effectiveness and present opportunities for growth.
+Evaluating quantitative data such as web traffic reports will help determine if the company’s marketing messages are attracting targeted website visitors and returning the desired results.
+A periodic review of this data after a series of marketing messages will determine the effectiveness and present opportunities for growth.

 Supplementing this with in-depth Keyword research will serve as the foundation for creating engaging content and messaging that will attract the types of customers the company desires and who are best suited for your products and services.
 This results in higher customer satisfaction and according to Harvard Business Review, this will ultimately result in happier customers that buy more.